SiegeEngine/siege-engine/FAQ.md

 No. I have collected no statistics.
 This is just a convenient format to disseminate information.

+## Platform Related

+### What platforms does the Siege Engine target?

+The siege engine currently targets the Linux and Microsoft Windows platforms.
+However, the policy has been to be as inclusive as possible.

+As rust and vulkan target more platforms, we find it easier to support them as well.
+Android might already be supported (we simply haven't tried yet).
+MacOS would be supported if they supported Vulkan, and there are rumored ways to make that happen with 3rd party packages.

+### What about consoles?

+Consoles have very custom processors, languages, and development kits and do not support open standards like Vulkan (yet), and are thus not supported by the Siege Engine.

+### Does it support VR?

+There is no VR specific code yet, but as Vulkan supports VR it is certainly within the realm of possibility.

+VR requires rendering to two different swapchain render targets, one for each eye.
+Better support for this was released in Vulkan 1.1.
+Unfortunately, we can't use Vulkan 1.1 quite yet, but this is unlikely to be a longterm issue.

+### Does it support High Dyanmic Range?

+Theoretically, yes.

+But at least on linux, your window management system probably does not yet understand that it should not send (255,255,255) as white (that is a *very* bright white on an HDR monitor).
+The real issue in the linux world is that the linux ecosystem is not ready for HDR.

 ## Vulkan Related

 ### What is the Vulkan API?